amrithaP3/project2-f23-Team-Squirrel-/README.md

     - (Bonus) These three endpoints can implement pagination -- ideally using the document IDs or some other property that has natural ordering (i.e. take a look at approach 2 in this [article](https://www.codementor.io/@arpitbhayani/fast-and-efficient-pagination-in-mongodb-9095flbqr))

 ### Verify User
-- Create a GET endpoint at `/api/user/verify` that determines if both the email and password match a user in the database for login.
+- Create a POST endpoint at `/api/user/verify` that determines if both the email and password match a user in the database for login.
 Returns both the user's id and true/false depending on whether the user is an admin or not.
     - Response:
         - **Status 200 (Success):** If the user info is valid
         - **Status 500**: If the user info is not valid